 systemd is used in many mainstream Linux distributions like Arch Linux, CentOS, Debian/Ubuntu, RedHat/Fedora, openSuse, Slackware, CoreOS and more.
 It provides an easy way to manage and control services and a simple method of creating your own services.
 This will cover the process of creating and managing your own custom service.

 /etc/systemd/system.
 Do not symlink it.
 One, you can't run systemctl enable because you it will not follow a symlink.
 Two, it potentially opens up a security risk (e.g. a shell).
 For example, you run your service as a low privilege user but you are symlinking the .service file.
 Someone finds a flaw in your service where they are able to overwrite or modify files.
 They can turn that in to code execution by modifying the .service file that your low privilege user has access to and changing the command that is run (

 /usr/lib/systemd/system/ but that should be reserved for system level packages.
 Anything in

-The .service File
+The .service file

 Create a .service file in the systemd folder.
 For example

 There are more options you can specify.
 For example, in addition to ExecStart you can specify ExecStop and ExecReload to control what happens when stopping and restarting.
 Those are not required though.
 If you omit the ExecStop option, it is smart enough to know it should kill the process.
 If you need a more graceful shutdown though, specify that with ExecStop.
 To see some more options, look at man systemd.service in your distribution.
 Freedesktop.org's man systemd.service .

-# Read all the service options
+# Read all the service options man systemd.service

 Controlling the Service